SafeExamBrowser/seb-server-setup/docs/installation.rst

     .. note::

-        Since this is a demo installation it may not be necessary but we highly recommend to change the generated password form the initial admin account immediately after first login.
+        Since this is a demo installation it may not be necessary but we highly recommend to change the generated password from the initial admin account immediately after first login.